moniruzzaman126n/iut-algorithms-lab-2b-summer-23-24/README.md

 ## 🧪 Local Testing

-Before submitting, you can test your solutions locally using the script `localjudge.sh`.
+Before submitting, you can test your submissions locally using the script `localjudge.sh`.

 ### ✅ Requirements